 William A. “Bill” Martin, III.

-EXECUTIVE DIRECTOR, PHI GAMMA DELTA FRATERNITY
+PAST EXECUTIVE DIRECTOR, PHI GAMMA DELTA FRATERNITY

 Bill Martin has been a constant presence supporting the interfraternal movement for nearly 40 years.
 He has had an exemplary career in which he earned a reputation for selfless leadership and dedicated service.

 In 29 years as executive director, he navigated Phi Gamma Delta through many culture shifts, from the implementation of the fraternity’s first liability insurance program to the creation of a risk management policy and the adoption of alcohol-free housing.
 More recently, Bill successfully executed transformational strategic initiatives to significantly grow Phi Gamma Delta, increase the involvement of its alumni brothers and launch an effort to “Build Courageous Leaders.”

 “Bill has provided a lifetime of service through his vocation, but he exemplifies what is means to be a fraternity man.
 Phi Gamma Delta and the fraternity movement are better because of Bill’s dedication,” a nominator said.

 James B. Russell

 A gifted writer and historian, Jim Russell has applied his communication skills to the betterment of the fraternal movement in channels no other executive has navigated.
 A vigorous champion of the fraternity/sorority movement, Jim is known for genuine authenticity, dedicated professionalism and a deep determination to serve.

 “What distinguishes Jim Russell from the many other interfraternal leaders is his willingness to lead from the back as well as from the front,” one nominator said.
 “He has always been a ‘glue guy,’ the person who holds the team together, who does his job while helping others do theirs and who never seeks fame and recognition.
 His style and body of work speak to the essence of the Gold Medal – others have been helped or guided to improve what they do because of Jim.”